Why We Get Selfish When Options Are Plentiful — and Kinder When They’re Scarce

 Self-Centeredness Remains

-Despite the increase in generosity under conditions of scarcity, participants still more often chose rewards for themselves.
+Despite the increase in generosity under conditions of scarcity, participants still chose rewards for themselves more often.
 Self-centeredness persisted—as it has in many previous experiments.

-However, what’s important is that the intensity of this self-centeredness varied depending on the context.
-The modeling showed that the “opportunity cost” of helping—that is, what a person gives up—was lower in poor conditions, especially if the reward was intended for someone else.
+However, the intensity of this self-centeredness varied depending on the context.
+The modeling showed that the “opportunity cost” of helping — that is, what a person gives up — was lower in poor conditions, especially if the reward was intended for someone else.

 “Helping behavior is fundamental to forming and maintaining communities, so understanding how people respond to their environment when making decisions about generosity is critically important,” notes Dr. Todd Vogel, the lead author of the study.